Greg Ray: CART career

-In 1994 Ray moved to CART's version of the Atlantic championship, the Player's/ Toyota Atlantic Championship continuing to drive the same car he won the 1993 championship with.
+In 1994, Ray moved to CART's version of the Atlantic championship, the Player's/ Toyota Atlantic Championship continuing to drive the same car he won the 1993 championship with.
 Ray would dominate this series also with wins at Phoenix International Raceway, Mosport International Raceway, and the Milwaukee Mile.
 Ray would have seven other podium finishes, six pole positions, and eight fastest laps with the championship.

-By 1996 Ray was competing in the PPG/ Firestone Indy Lights Championship Powered by Buick driving for Team KOOL Green in the #27 KOOL Lola-Buick V6.
-Ray's best race of the season came at the race at the Milwaukee Mile where Ray started 4th and finished in 2nd place.
-Ray would finish in 12th place in the overall championship.
+By 1996, Ray was competing in the PPG/ Firestone Indy Lights Championship Powered by Buick driving for Team KOOL Green in the No. 27 KOOL Lola-Buick V6.
+Ray's best race of the season came at the race at the Milwaukee Mile where Ray started fourth and finished in second place.
+Ray would finish in twelfth place in the overall championship.

 IROC career

 After winning the 1999 Pep Boys Indy Racing League championship Ray drove a Pontiac Firebird Trans Am, representing the Pep Boys Indy Racing League.
-Ray had a best finish of 7th at the race at Talladega Superspeedway and would also start 2nd at the Indianapolis Motor Speedway race.
-Ray would finish in 11th place in the championship.
+Ray had a best finish of seventh at the race at Talladega Superspeedway and would also start 2nd at the Indianapolis Motor Speedway race.
+Ray would finish in eleventh place in the championship.

+Video games

+Ray has appeared as a playable driver in the racing games; Indy Racing 2000 and IndyCar Series 2005.